If you’re reading this, you’re likely struggling with cart abandonment.

 Abandoned Cart Email Best Practices

-One of the best ways to reduce abandoned carts is by triggering a website popup the moment a visitor is about to leave your checkout.
+One of the best ways to reduce abandoned carts is by triggering an onsite campaign the moment a visitor is about to leave your checkout.
 Below are seven strategies that work alongside sending abandoned cart emails.

 1. Trigger Popups Based on Basket Value